 LifeMap is Valencia's name for a developmental advising system designed to increase students' social and academic integration, development of education and career plans, and the acquisition of study and life skills.
 LifeMap describes the ideal progression of a student in a five-stage model.
 This course provides the LifeMap conceptual framework including an in-depth review of the developmental theories on which LifeMap was created.
 In addition, the course will focus on the learner-centered advising strategies utilizing LifeMap concepts and tools.

 Note: This course is required for the LifeMap Certification program and must be taken first in the series of required courses.
-Participants will take the required courses as a cohort.

 - 2. LFMP3344 Infusing College Success Skills